How To Write A Song: That Will Make You Better

 Write The Lyrics

 Write down your song's lyrics now.
-Here are some tips to write a super lyrical song:
+Here are some tips for writing a super lyrical song:

 • Use Simple Words: Be clear and explicit while you express your thoughts.
-Do not use complex vocabulary that will confuse your listeners. .
+Refrain from using complex vocabulary that will confuse your listeners.

 • Tell a Story: Create a story with a beginning, middle, and end.
 For example, start with how you initially felt, what happened, and how it ended.

-• Structure Your Lyrics: Use verses to tell the story, then use music to convey the main idea.
+• Structure Your Lyrics: Use verses to tell the story and music to convey the main idea.
 Consider using a pre-chorus to transition to the chorus.

 Example lyric structure:

-• Verse 1: It presents the narration or theme. as an instance, "As I strolled along a lonely road, your monument appeared, filling me with sadness and unease."
+• Verse 1: It presents the narration or theme.
+For instance, "As I strolled along a lonely road, your monument appeared, filling me with sadness and unease."

 • Chorus: The main idea of a song, sometimes used as an introduction or something that wraps things up.
 (Love is in the air, and I won't let it pass me by.)